 Stem cell regenerative therapy delivers ready-for-action stem cells directly.

 Both stem cell regenerative therapy and prolotherapy can help dogs suffering from the same conditions, such as arthritis or orthopedic injuries.

 I believe that regenerative stem cell therapy is superior to prolotherapy.

 But I also believe in understanding all available options.
 If you cannot afford the stem cell therapy, or if your dog would respond poorly to anesthesia, prolotherapy might be an option to consider.

-Prolotherapy is generally considered very safe, though some veterinarians warn against the danger of bone infection when treating joints.
-I believe that any procedure can go wrong when it is not done properly, and the competence of your veterinarian will play an important role.
+Prolotherapy is generally very safe, though some veterinarians warn against the danger of bone infection when treating joints.
+But any procedure can go wrong.
+The competence of your veterinarian will play an important role.
 I know veterinarians who have been using prolotherapy to treat dogs and horses for many years, with no ill effects.

 A Case for Prolotherapy and Its Place in Veterinary Medicine